Powerspace/kudu-from-avro/README.md

 # Create a Kudu table from a SQL script

+Note that it defaults all columns to _nullable_ (except the keys of course).

 ```
 sbt "run -q \"id STRING, ts BIGINT, name STRING\" -t my_new_table -p id -k kudumaster01"
 ```